First Midwest Bank features

 Fees and penalties

-The application process is straightforward and fast.
+First Midwest Bank’s application process is straightforward and fast.
 Enter some basic information in the online application, including your name, Social Security number, employment information and income.
-The application also asks if you rent or own.
-Homeowners have to provide some information about their monthly payments including mortgage payments, amount remaining that you owe and the total value of your home.
+The application also asks if you rent or own your residence.
+Homeowners have to provide some information about their monthly payment obligations, including mortgage payments, taxes and insurance.

-The bank will not tell you online whether your loan has been approved, says a spokesperson, but will call you either with a decision or to request identification and other supporting documentation.
+The bank will not tell you online whether your loan has been approved.
+It will call you either with a decision or to request identification and additional supporting documentation.

-Applicants can either upload the requested information or go into a physical branch.
-When it’s time to sign and finalize your loan, you have the option to e-sign or do it in-branch.
+Applicants can either upload the requested information or visit a physical branch.
+When it’s time to sign and finalize your loan, you have the option to e-sign or do it at a branch.

-Before finalizing your loan, First Midwest will do a “hard” credit check with TransUnion, which can adversely impact your credit score.
+Before finalizing your loan, First Midwest will do a hard credit check with TransUnion, which can temporarily lower your credit score.